neo4j-contrib/neo4j-cc/libs/ui/DEVELOP.md

 Where the kind of component is one of: `elements`, `sections`, `layout`:

+- `tokens` are component attributes, formalized into functions
+  - colors, typography, spacing
 - `elements` are small, single-purpose and generic
   - fixed height + width
 - `activities` combine elements with a common purpose